syntro-opensource/ssdev/README.md

 <!-- /TOC -->

 ## What is `ssdev`?
+`ssdev` is the culmination of several attempts to simplify development of Silverstripe-based websites or -applications.
+The primary goals were:

+* Minimal requirements (-> no managing a complete LAMP VM on the developer PC)
+* Maximal flexibility (-> enable dependencies like Elasticsearch out of the box)
+* Maximal portability

+Out of several implementations, `ssdev` was born.
+Please read this readme to get started!
 `ssdev` is a javascript based utility, which can be installed locally or used anywhere with the [npx](https://github.com/npm/npx#readme) executor.